perevertysh/vsftpd_setup/README.md

 script for setup settings and add local users to your vsftpd server

-for linux sistems, need sudo access
+for linux systems, need sudo access